oto-gitops-oneshot/.github/profile/README.md

 Take note of the key names here.
 It is recommended to leave them as such, otherwise you will have to update the names upstream in the relevant YAML files (which is dealt with in the upcoming section).
 Please mind the camelCase format should you choose to change the name, do not use snake_case or kebab-cases.
 These special characters are interpreted and parsed differently and will result in erraneous behaviour.

 Follow the steps given below to create the adminPassword, universalPassword and configPasswords.
-It is of type string.
+The corresponding secrets are of type string.
 Feel free to choose any string value you please.
 It is recommended to choose a random secure password.
 This [link](https://www.helperset.com/tools/generate-secure-string) generates a random secure string on demand.
 15 or so characters should suffice.
 The default (32) is overkill.

 Click "Add", located towards the right of the screen.
 You will be presented with the following options: